CodeYourFuture/syllabus-archive/js-core-3/week-2/lesson.md

 The purpose of this class is to introduce to the student:

+1. Debugging Quiz
-1. What are `APIs` and how to interact with them
+2. What are `APIs` and how to interact with them
-2. How to use the `fetch` API to do AJAX calls
+3. How to use the `fetch` API to do AJAX calls

+## 1. Debugging Quiz

+Let's see what you remember from last week!

+_Answer in a thread on Slack_

+1. What are the four questions we ask ourselves in the Debugging Framework?
+2. What are three of the tools we could use to debug our programs?
+3. What is a `syntax` error?
+4. What is a `reference` error?
+5. What is a `type` error?

-## 1. What are APIs and how to interact with them
+## 2. What are APIs and how to interact with them

 ### Explanation